tigeryi1998/scPerturb/README.md

 ### Workflow:
 1. Loads and processes data using `process.py`
-2. Builds the data loader for model input
+2. Builds the data loader for model input `dataset.py`
 3. Defines model architecture in `model.py`
 4. Trains the model with `train.py`
 5. Generates predictions using `submit_mlp.py` or `submit_transformer.py`
+6. Everything is orchestrated by `main.py`and parameters `config.py`

 ## Notes
 - The dataset is large; ensure sufficient disk space.